Find A Recycling Center Near You

 Television Recycling

-Looking for a television recycling center near you?
+Are you looking for a television recycling center near you?
 One is just a few clicks away.
-Check out this helpful guide to finding a recycling center in your local area to learn everything you need to know.
+Refer to this helpful guide to finding a recycling center in your local area to learn everything you need to know.

 How to Recycle TVs and Other Large Appliances

-According to Nielsen, there are over 100 million homes in the USA with a television.
-When you consider that the US alone generates more than 11 million tons of e-waste every year, it’s clear that recycling that old TV is vital to environmental sustainability.
+According to Nielsen, there are over 100 million households in the USA that have televisions.
+When you consider that the US alone generates well over 11 million tons of e-waste every year, it’s clear that recycling that old TV is vital to environmental sustainability.

 It doesn’t matter if it’s a modern flat-screen TV or that dinosaur tube TV in your basement, there is a place for it (and it’s not a landfill!).